eimis-ans/eimis-synapse/README.md

 # Synapse on Kubernetes
-Make an Synapse/Matrix server work on a managed kubernetes server hosted by OVH
+Make a Synapse/Matrix server work on a managed kubernetes cluster hosted by OVH

 The Matrix-synapse stack is based on the work done by [Alexander Olofsson](https://gitlab.com/ananace) : https://gitlab.com/ananace/charts/-/tree/master/charts/matrix-synapse